https-haley/Software-Engineering---Laser-Tag/README.md

 ```
 # Running the program:

-Once installation is complete and you are inside the project directory (see the cd commands in the download steps above), activate the virtual environment:
+Once installation is complete and you are inside the project directory (using the cd commands in the download steps above), activate the virtual environment:

 ```
 source venv/bin/activate